 Information about breast screening can be found on the NHS website, including details of your local breast screening unit.

 Find out how to opt out of screening.

 Our information is compiled from GP records, so it is important to make sure your details are correct.

-If you are over 71 and have not been screened for over 3 years you are also welcome to contact our office on 01524 518699 to make an appointment.
+If you are over 71 and have not been screened in 3 years you are also welcome to contact our office on 01524 518699 to make an appointment.

 The aim of breast screening is to detect breast cancer at an earlier stage, often before the woman is aware of any problem.
 Scientific evidence shows that regular breast screening, between the ages of 50 - 71 years, reduces the death rate from breast cancer.